Speaking clock: Australia

-In Australia, the number 1194 was the speaking clock in all areas.
-The service started in 1953 by the Post Master General's Department, originally to access the talking clock on a rotary dial phone, callers would dial "B074", during the transition from a rotary dial to a DTMF based phone system, the talking clock number changed from "B074" to 1194.
-It was always the current time from where the call originated, in part due to Telstra's special call routing systems.
-Landline, Payphone and Mobile customers who called the 1194 time service would receive the time.
+In Australia, the last number for the speaking clock, in all areas, was the number 1194.
+The service was started in 1953 by the Post Master General's Department.
+Originally,callers would dial "B074" to access the talking clock on a rotary phone; during the transition from a rotary dial to a DTMF based phone system, the talking clock number changed from "B074" to 1194.
+The system always provided the current time where the call originated, in part due to Telstra's special call routing systems.
+Landline, payphone and mobile customers who called 1194 would receive the time.
 A male voice, often known by Australians as "George", would say "At the third stroke, it will be (hours) (minutes) and (seconds) seconds/precisely. (three beeps)" e.g. "At the third stroke, it will be three thirty three and forty seconds".
 The time announcement was announced in 10 second increments and the beep was 1 kHz.